======================================================================

 until 1990, the NES caught up with and narrowly overtook the Master

-System in Western Europe during the early 1990s, though the Master
+System in Western Europe during the early 1990s; however, the Master

-System maintained its lead in several markets such as the United
+System maintained its lead in several markets such as the UK, Belgium,

-Kingdom, Belgium and Spain.
-In 1993, the Master System's estimated
+and Spain.
+In 1993, the Master System's estimated active installed

-NES's 7.26 million.
-Combined with the Mega Drive, Sega represented the
+million.
+Combined with the Mega Drive, Sega represented the majority

-majority of the European console market that year.
-The Master System
+of the European console market that year.
+The Master System II was

-II was also successful and helped Sega to sustain their significant
+also successful and helped Sega to sustain their significant market

-market share.
-Releases continued into the 1990s in Europe, including
+share.
+Releases in Europe continued into the 1990s, including 'Mercs',

 The Master System has had continued success in Brazil, where dedicated